AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 certification standard in avionics, which explicitly allows proof or test to be used as verification means on each module.

-.. index:: gold level; correct component integration
+.. index:: Gold level; correct component integration

 .. _Prove Correct Integration Between Components: